Rari-Capital/rari-stable-pool-contracts/USAGE.md

 * **Get my interest accrued:** Subtract total deposits and transfers in (in USD) and add total withdrawals and transfers out (in USD) from `uint256 RariFundManager.balanceOf(address account)`.

 ## Deposit

-*Our SDK, soon to be released, will make programmatic deposits and withdrawals as easy as just one line of code.*

 1. User chooses to deposit one of our directly supported tokens (DAI, USDC, USDT, TUSD, BUSD, and sUSD), ETH, or one of the tokens listed by the 0x swap tokens API (see [documentation](https://0x.org/docs/api#get-swapv0tokens) and [endpoint](https://api.0x.org/swap/v0/tokens)) in an amount no greater than the balance of their Ethereum account.
 2. User calls `string[] RariFundManager.getAcceptedCurrencies()` to get an array of currency codes currently accepted for direct deposit to the Stable Pool.